DominikBuchner/BOLDigger/README.md

 ## Download additional data from BOLD

+The standard output of the identification engine returns information about the taxonomy (Phylum, Class, Order, Family, Genus, Species and Subspecies) as well as a similarity score for each hit in the database, if the data is public, private or early-access as well as the BOLD Process ID.
+Additional data can be downloaded via the BOLD API by providing the output from the identification the identification engine.
+Additional data is: BOLD Record ID, BOLD BIN, Sex, Life stage, Country, Identifier, Identification method, the institution storing the sample and a link to the specimen page.
+Note that in order to open the specimen page a login to boldsystems.org is required.

 ## Find the best fitting hit from the top 20 (COI) and top 99 (ITS / rbcL & matK)

+There are three options available to determine the best fitting hit:
+* First hit
+* JAMP Pipeline
+* BOLDigger

+### First hit

+This options uses the first hit and can be used for all markers.

+### JAMP Pipeline